 Repetitive transcranial magnetic stimulation (rTMS)

-In transcranial magnetic stimulation (TMS), an electromagnetic coil placed against the scalp creates a magnetic field that stimulates certain areas of the brain.
+In repetitive transcranial magnetic stimulation (rTMS), an electromagnetic coil placed against the scalp creates a magnetic field that stimulates certain areas of the brain.

-During an rTMS session, an electromagnetic coil is placed against your scalp near your forehead.
-The electromagnet painlessly delivers a magnetic pulse that stimulates nerve cells in the region of your brain involved in mood control and depression.
-It's thought to activate regions of the brain that have decreased activity in depression.
+During an rTMS session for depression, an electromagnetic coil is placed against the scalp of your head.
+This coil delivers magnetic pulses that stimulate nerve cells in the region of your brain involved in mood control and depression.
+It's thought to activate regions of the brain that have decreased activity during depression.

-There are different ways to perform the procedure, and techniques may change as experts learn more about the most effective ways to perform treatments.
+There are different ways to perform TMS.
+Methods may change as experts learn more about the most effective ways to perform treatments.